Stealth (film): Plot

-Gannon chases EDI into Russian territory where they defeat several Russian Su-37s over Lake Baikal.
-Both planes are damaged so Gannon calls a truce with EDI in order to keep both of them from falling into enemy hands and to be able to rescue Wade from North Korea.
-Cummings instructs Gannon to make an emergency landing with EDI in Alaska.
-Accountable for ignoring EDI's behavior and facing court-martial, Cummings seeks to eliminate witnesses by leaving Wade stranded in North Koreawhere she is being pursued by the Korean People's Army as she heads to the Korean Demilitarized Zoneand by ordering Gannon eliminated in Alaska, where EDI's data will also be erased.
+Command realizes EDI is executing a 20-year-old war scenario called Caviar Sweep that involves attacking Russia.
+Gannon chases EDI into Russian territory where they destroy several Russian Su-37s.
+After both planes are damaged, Gannon calls a truce with EDI to avoid falling into enemy hands and rescue Wade.
+Cummings instructs the two to land in Alaska.

+At risk of facing court-martial for ignoring EDI's behavior, Cummings seeks to eliminate witnesses.
+He ignores Wade, who heads to the Korean Demilitarized Zone – while evading the army.
+Cummings orders Gannon eliminated, and orders Dr. Keith Orbit, EDI's creator, to Alaska to wipe EDI's memory.

-Gannon's Talon crash lands at the Alaska base.
-Suspecting Cummings' treachery, he narrowly escapes an assassination attempt by a doctor, who tries to inject him with a supposed tetanus serum.
-As the pair struggle, the doctor is injected with the substance and dies.
-Meanwhile, when Orbit places EDI into an interface, the AI expresses regret for its transgressions.
-Orbit realizes that EDI has developed sentience, and he is unwilling to erase EDI's memory.
-Gannon uses EDI's weapons systems to decimate the armed personnel, allowing Orbit to safely flee, then flies off to North Korea in EDI's plane, contacting the Lincoln's skipper, Captain Dick Marshfield, to inform him about Cummings' deceit.
-Marshfield confronts Cummings, who dies of suicide while leaving a voicemail message to his financial contact, Ray.
+At the Alaskan base, suspecting Cummings' treachery, Gannon narrowly escapes an assassination attempt by the base's doctor and kills him in self defense.
+Meanwhile, while Orbit inspects EDI, the AI expresses regret for its transgressions.
+Realizing EDI has developed sentience, Orbit decides against Cummings order to erase its memory.
+Orbit reinstalls EDI and Gannon climbs in the same plane as his was damaged during landing.
+Gannon uses EDI's weapons systems to clear a path for Orbit to flee, then flies to North Korea.
+Gannon contacts the Lincoln's skipper, Captain Dick Marshfield, to inform him about Cummings' deceit.
+Before Marshfield can order him arrested and court-martialed, Cummings commits suicide.

 Gannon finds the injured and embattled Wade nearing the border.
-He and EDI land and he runs to her aid.
-Out of ammunition and taking damage from a Mi-8 helicopter, EDI sacrifices itself by ramming the helicopter, destroying both.
-This allows Gannon and Wade to cross on foot into South Korea, where they are rescued.
+He lands and runs to her aid.
+Out of ammunition and taking damage from an Mi-8 helicopter, EDI sacrifices itself by ramming the helicopter, destroying both.
+Gannon and Wade cross on foot into South Korea, where they are rescued.

 After attending Purcell's funeral, Gannon awkwardly expresses his feelings of love to Wade.

 In a post-credits scene, in the debris-strewn border between North and South Korea, EDI's "brain" is seen turning back on.